Is your company growing faster than your cash flow? Do you need support getting investor-ready and pitching in front of a panel?

 There are different types of equity finance depending on what stage your company is at and therefore, it usually dictates what the funding can be used for.
 For instance, there is pre-seed, seed and series A/B/C funding rounds.

-There are also different types of Startup investment such as accelerators, grants, venture capitalists and business angels.
+There are also different types of Startup investment such as accelerators, government startup support, venture capitalists and business angels.

 Each type of investment may have a different agreement in place, for example, is the funder a silent investor or will they want a seat on your board?
 Do they need to see a clear exit strategy and how you’ll return their investment?